AndoryuRenoa/MochiJumpWeb-FrontEnd/README.md

 *Dev server: https://angular-wi8huv.stackblitz.io*

+AngularCLI and stackblitz don't play well together.
+I had to basically rewrite the project to run properly from my own server

 was able to get sprite animation in angular, but I don't like the results.
 This is an interesting read: https://teropa.info/blog/2016/12/12/graphics-in-angular-2.html#svg-graphics